-Whether the change is planned like an ERP implementation or unplanned like Covid-19, uncertainty exists.
+Whether the change is planned like an ERP implementation or unplanned as we saw with COVID-19, uncertainty exists.
 Leaders hold the power to create certainty.
-A firm understanding of change management theory and practices serve as the foundation for strong change leadership.
+A firm understanding of change management theory and practices serve as the foundation for solid change leadership.
 When leaders ask three simple questions about change, they set the stage for success.

-When you have been informed of a change or impending change the next step would be to assess anticipated impact.
+When you have been informed of a change or impending change the next step would be to assess the anticipated impact.
 Asking the question, ‘what needs to happen?’ begins the leadership journey.
 Survey the workplace, how will the change impact process, people, systems, and structures?
 Keep in mind that both the benefits or the threats created by the change are opportunities to learn about the people and organizational culture.
-Critical analysis of the ripple effect will inform your plan to move forward.
-Change leadership focuses on preparing and supporting your teams before, during and after the change.
+A critical analysis of the ripple effect will inform your plan to move forward.
+Change leadership focuses on preparing and supporting your teams before, during, and after the change.

-During the change, ensure that feeling of value continues by instituting two-way communication processes.
-Start dedicating time for employee emotional and operational processing of the change during standard huddles, 1:1 session and even townhalls.
+During the change, ensure that the feeling of value continues by instituting two-way communication processes.
+Start dedicating time for employee emotional and operational processing of the change during standard huddles, 1:1 sessions, and even town halls.
 Conduct pulse surveys for anonymous feedback.
-Multiple connection points from multiple leadership vantages message to employees that leaders at every level are vested in their success, from front line supervisors to c-suite executives.
+Multiple connection points from multiple leadership vantages message employees that leaders at every level are vested in their success, from front-line supervisors to c-suite executives.
 Understanding where your team is holistically, logically, operationally, and emotionally, will enable you to lead them with confidence and compassion.

-After the change, provide your team emotional and operational closure.
-Methods to provide reflection and build resilience are Postmortem, After Action Review (AAR) and Hot Washes.
-They seek collective understanding of what worked, what did not work, what to stop, start and continue.
+After the change, provide your team with emotional and operational closure.
+Methods to offer reflection and build resilience are Postmortem, After Action Review (AAR), and Hot Washes.
+They seek a collective understanding of what worked, what did not, and what to stop, start, and continue.
 When these lessons learned are applied, they can help to shape the future and validate employee trust in an organization.
 The end of change is the opportunity to transition that change into a ‘new normal.’

 Start sustaining the changes the moment you hear of the change.
-Systems thinking is a way to frame change through each stage: before, during and after.
+Systems thinking is a way to frame change through each stage: before, during, and after.
 Set your team for success by considering the work knowledge gaps created by the change.
 Identify the learning opportunities that will grow and develop your team.
 There are two important knowledge pathways to sustain change: processes and people.
 Processes are the logical and rational business knowledge required to achieve peak performance.
-People are the emotions, resilience and wellbeing required to engage employees in a psychological safe environment.
-By designing long term solutions, leaders may ensure long term success.
+People are the emotions, resilience, and well-being required to engage employees in a psychologically safe environment.
+By designing long-term solutions, leaders may ensure long-term success.